 Intercultural exchange will be established with an educational and cultural programme including topics of sexism, nationalism, respect, fairplay and empowerment of girls.
 Football is not only a place to get to know other players and teams, in football intercultural youth exchange and breaking down prejudices is possible easily.
 It is also a place of empowerment of which girls and young women are taking possession more and more.
 Their commitment shall be promoted with this football festival for girls’ teams in Vienna.

-In the frame of the “Football Zajedno” project the Girls Football Festival will bring together teams from Bosnia-Herzegovina, Montenegro and Serbia with female football players and the ex-Yugoslav community in Vienna.
+In the frame of the “Football Zajedno” project the Girls Football Festival will bring together teams from Bosnia-Herzegovina, Montenegro and Serbia with female football players and the ex-Yugoslav community in Vienna Liberty Bell Workers Compensation.
 The festival will last three days and will include an international football girls’ tournament and an intercultural fringe programme.
+How to find best personal trainer in san diego ca.

 “Football Zajedno – Promoting Equality and Non-Discrimination through Football” is a joint project coordinated by the fairplay initiative with the Balkan Alpe Adria Project (BAAP) in cooperation with the football associations of Bosnia-Herzegovina, Montenegro and Serbia.
 Football Zajedno is funded through UEFA’s HatTrick programme.